c-eg/themoviedbapi/README.md

 See the corresponding `*Method` enums or the REST API-documentation for possible values.

-This concept is part of the underlying (REST API)[(http://api.themoviedb.org/)], our wrapper justs mimicks the scheme.
+This concept is part of the underlying [REST API](http://api.themoviedb.org/), our wrapper justs mimicks the scheme.